-Ali: Why do you care about returning visitor percentage?
+Ali: Why do you care about returning user percentage?

 Liane: Best question!
-I LOVE talking about returning reader percentage.
+I LOVE talking about returning user/reader percentage.
 I think it’s the single most important health metric for a food blog.

-You have to know how loyal are your readers are.
-Calculating your monthly returning reader percentage tells you.
-It’s one of the key success metrics that we track for Foodie Digital members each month.
+You have to know how loyal your readers are.
+It’s one of the key success metrics that we track for Foodie Digital members.

-If your returning reader percentage is 25% or higher you’re publishing food and recipe content that’s meeting the needs of your community.
+If your returning user/reader percentage is 25% or higher you’re publishing food and recipe content that’s meeting the needs of your community.

 Ali: Best piece of advice you’ve received?